Spacexcx/RubyDownloader/README.md

 Ruby Downloader is a lightweight, modern, and high-performance desktop media downloader designed for seamless video and audio extraction from YouTube, TikTok, and Instagram.

-Built with performance, user experience, and privacy in mind, it provides fast multi-threaded downloads, high-resolution video formats, lossy and lossless audio conversion with automatic metadata tagging, and a built-in auto-update mechanism.
+Built with performance, user experience, and privacy in mind, it provides fast multi-threaded downloads, high-resolution video formats, lossy and lossless audio conversion with automatic metadata tagging, and a transparent, user-controlled update mechanism.

 ---